ImesashviliIrakli/ToDoList-ConsoleApp-WithTests-Csharp/README.md

 # TODO List Application

 ## Purpose
-**The purpose of the task:** to get a practical experience on how to create a multy project solution, how to create a reusable library of classes that represent a domain model for a real application, the TODO List application in this case.
+**The purpose of the task:** to get a practical experience on how to create a multi project solution, how to create a reusable library of classes that represent a domain model for a real application, the TODO List application in this case.
 This task will give a practical experience of how to create domain models of a real applications, how to check its functionality by Unit tests and how to demonstrate it to the customers by providing a user interface applications.
 As a user interface application a simple console application will be used.

 **Estimated time to complete:** 6 hours.